yoniholmes/grunt-text-replace/README.md

 ## Release History
+- v0.2.9 - 2012/11/26.
+Fixed issue where overwrite: true was not working where multiple src files were defined.
 - v0.2.7 - 2012/11/25.
 Fixed issue where replacing a string globally would fail
 if regex characters were present in string.
 This is no longer a problem.
 - v0.2.5 - 2012/11/23.
 Function replacements now support grunt.template.